proj-cc-att-aa/anthro-albo-cc/README.md

 ### `Data/`

 Contains processed climate and socio-environmental datasets generated after the extraction and processing stages.
-These files are provided so that users who do not need to reproduce the complete raw-data extraction workflow can begin from the processed covariates.
+These files are provided so that users who do not need to reproduce the complete raw data extraction workflow can begin from the processed covariates.

 ### `Functions/`

 Contains reusable R functions used throughout the modelling and prediction workflow, including functions for:

-- INLA model construction;
+- Spatio-temporal (INLA model) construction;
 - SPDE implementation;
 - matrix operations;
-- spatial networks;
+- design of spatial networks;
 - proximity calculations;
 - covariate binning;
 - posterior prediction; and